R1: Doctoral Universities – Highest research activity as described by the Carnegie Classification of Institutions of Higher Education.

 17 Division 1-A Intercollegiate Varsity Sports

-Library facilities—Downtown Library Complex, Evansdale Library, Health Sciences Library, Law Library, and the West Virginia and Regional History Center.
-Onsite collections include more than 2.1 million books and 48,000 journal subscriptions, electronic access
+The WVU Libraries encompass eight libraries statewide.
+Facilities in Morgantown include the Downtown Campus Library, Evansdale Library, Health Sciences Library, Law Library, and the West Virginia and Regional History Center.
+Onsite collections include more than 2.4 million books, over 500,000 ebooks and 80,000 online electronic journals.

 Admission and Application Timeline